-This October we are very proud to be supporting Breast Cancer Awareness Month.
-In Hong Kong, breast cancer is the number one cancer affecting women and the number three most frequent cancer affecting both men and women, alongside colon (one), lung (two), prostate (four), and liver cancer (five).
-Furthermore, in comparison to a decade ago breast cancer has shown a substantial rise due to the aging and growing population in Hong Kong.
+Every October, we proudly support Breast Cancer Awareness Month.
+Over the years, breast cancer in Hong Kong remains the number one cancer affecting women and the third most common cancer overall, alongside lung cancer (one), colon cancer (two), prostate cancer (four), and liver cancer (five).
+Furthermore, in comparison to a decade ago, breast cancer has shown a substantial rise due to the aging and growing population in Hong Kong.

-Breast cancer prevention is very important and includes monitoring or changing your lifestyle choices on a daily basis including diet, alcohol consumption, exercise, and maintaining a healthy weight.
-Other measures include genetic testing and becoming accustomed to self-examination of your breasts which can also help prevent and detect breast cancer.
+Breast cancer prevention is very important and involves monitoring or changing your lifestyle choices on a daily basis including diet, alcohol consumption, exercise, and maintaining a healthy weight.
+Other measures including genetic testing and regular self-examination of your breasts can also help prevent and detect breast cancer.
 In addition, seek information on breast cancer screening and start discussing when to begin breast exams and mammograms with your doctor early on.

-Alarmingly, it is estimated that 10 women are diagnosed with breast cancer every day and has accounted for 26.1% of all new cancers in females diagnosed in Hong Kong in 2015.
+Alarmingly, it is estimated that 12 women are diagnosed with breast cancer every day, accounting for 27.4% of all new cancers in females diagnosed in Hong Kong in 2019.

-The age-standardized incidence rate of female breast cancer had an upward trend between 1983 and 2015.
-The older in age a woman is the higher the risk of breast cancer she has.
-The median age of breast cancer patients is 56 in Hong Kong, parallel to this, 55% of the women diagnosed were 40-59 in age (compared with age 62 in the US and age 60 in Australia).
+The age-standardized incidence rate of female breast cancer had an upward trend between 1983 and 2019.
+The older in age a woman is, the higher the risk of breast cancer she has.
+The median age of breast cancer patients is 58 in Hong Kong (compared with age 62 in the US and age 60 in Australia), parallel to this, 55% of the women diagnosed were 40-59 in age.

 If you notice a change in your breasts such as lumps or other unusual signs, talk to your doctor promptly.

-Several countries recommend visiting your physician on an annual basis.
-In Hong Kong, unlike a lot of comparable countries, the public health system does not have a set of recommendations for when various populations should undergo screening tests specifically among local women who are asymptomatic or at average risk.
-This is due to lack of research and data currently available.
+Many countries recommend visiting your physician on an annual basis, however, in Hong Kong, the public health system does not have a set of recommendations for when various populations should undergo screening tests specifically among local women who are asymptomatic or at average risk.
+This is due to a lack of research and available data.